plone/training/extending.rst

 After a while, XML and Components became the next silver bullet (Does anybody remember J2EE?).

-The Zope developers decided that these new silver bullets look much, much cooler in their colts so they decided rewrite Zope with this technology.
+Based on their experiences with Zope in the past, they thought that a component system configured via xml might be the way to go to keep the code more maintainable

 As the new concepts were radically different from the old Zope concepts, the Zope developers renamed the new project to Zope 3.
 But it did not gain traction, the community somehow renamed it to Bluebream and this died off.

-The component architecture itself is quite successful and the Zope developer extracted it into the Zope Toolkit.
+But the component architecture itself is quite successful and the Zope developer extracted it into the Zope Toolkit.
 The Zope toolkit is part of Zope, and Plone developers use it extensively.

 This is what you want to use.